andrewgdunn/predict410/assignment/6/assignment6.md

 us to have a measurement of all variables in a comparable metric, thus enabling evaluation of analytical relationships amongst two or more variables despite originating from a price series of unequal values [@quantitivity:logreturns].
-We wish to use the log- returns of the individual stocks to explain the variation in log-returns of the market index (VV).
+We wish to use the log-returns of the individual stocks to explain the variation in log-returns of the market index (VV).
 We will explore this concept using both linear regression and principal components analysis as a preconditioner for linear regression analysis.